Office of Admissions

 - You have already met collegiate readiness standards at another public college or university in Texas and provide documentation of this status.

-- You have earned college-level credit from an accredited higher education institution in designated reading, writing and mathematics courses with a grade of “C” or higher in each course.
+- You have earned college-level credit from an accredited higher education institution in designated reading, writing and mathematics courses.

 - You have been honorably discharged, retired or released from active duty as a member of the armed forces or the Texas National Guard on or after Aug.
-1, 1990.
+1, 1990 (DD214 required).

-A student who achieves passing scores is considered college ready and may proceed to freshman-level courses in the relevant disciplines.
+- Passing TSI scores makes you TSI complete in the tested subject, and you may proceed to 1000-level courses in the relevant disciplines.
 See course descriptions for additional information about any departmental prerequisite policies.

 - All students must satisfy all provisions of the Texas Success Initiative program before receiving an undergraduate degree.

 Applicants who have not attended high school in the previous five years or who have not attended college for an extended period of time may apply for mature student admission.
 Eligibility for admission will be based on their ability to succeed at SFA utilizing their individual educational, work and personal life experiences.
 Military service veterans with honorable or general discharges are eligible to apply for mature student admission.
 Applicants who did not graduate from high school are required to submit official GED scores.

 - Submit a completed ApplyTexas application for admission, available online at applytexas.org, with a $50 nonrefundable application fee.

 - Arrange for high school transcript to be sent to the Office of Admissions (required whether or not applicant graduated).